Moraxes/c-urry/README.md

 License
 =======

-If you for some reason think using this in actual, real-world code is a good idea, then you can do so under the terms of the Simplified BSD license, as provided in the `LICENSE` file.
+This is meant mostly for educational/"because-I-can" purposes, rather than being usable.
+The code is so short it's not unrealistic to write something similar by accident.
+However, if you for some reason think using this in actual, real-world code is a good idea, then you can do so under the terms of the Simplified BSD license, as provided in the `LICENSE` file.